aonai/winter_project_handwriting_camera/README.md

 - 2021 Winter Project

 ## Overview
 The main goal of this project is to classify letters written in front of a camera.
 First, the project tracks a pen to write letters in front of the camera in a way that the frames are interpreted as a canvas.
 Then, it will store canvas into an image, use a pre-trained model to classify the letter, and print the result back to frames.
 The project provides an option to store the last classified letter into a custom dataset that can be used for further learning.
 The output frames can also be streamed onto a virtual camera so that the results are displayable in Zoom.
-Check out the video demo [here](https://youtu.be/9Fl5xeTdH-4).
+Check out more about this project [here](https://aonai.github.io/linked_posts/handwriting_camera.html).

 ## Requirements
 * [PyTorch](https://pytorch.org/get-started/locally/)